open-mmlab/mmengine/docs/en/advanced_tutorials/cross_library.md

   rpn_head=dict(...))
 ```

-## Use data transform across libraries:
+## Use data transform across libraries

 As with the example of backbone above, cross-library calls can be simply achieved by adding custom_imports and prefix in the config: